 The capstone course sequence presents an opportunity to develop innovative solutions to real industry problems.
 You won't find answers to these problems in a textbook, on a message board, or in off-the-shelf software package -- because students in this class are among the first ever to be able to solve them.
 Working together with industry leaders, student teams take on the most challenging problems of the day with technological innovation, creativity, and boatloads of hard work.

-The capstone course sequence is offered during the Winter and Spring quarters at UCSB with Capstone projects presented to public during the Capstone Presentation Day at the end of the Spring quarter.
+The capstone course sequence is offered during the Fall and Winter quarters at UCSB with Capstone projects presented to public during the UCSB CS Summit on March 6th in Corwin Pavillion!

 "Capstone was the single best experience I had in all of my 16+ years of education (except for maybe coloring in first grade).